briandelro/oeon.github.io/_posts/2013-08-19-Infrared-Interpretation-for-wildfires.md

 ![IR](http://farm4.staticflickr.com/3799/9548967970_02f185d5de.jpg)

-**tl;dr** *Infrared Interpration: a rapid and very effective use of technology to gather data & intelligence for delivery of a quality product to wildfire incident managers.*
+**tl;dr** *Infrared Interpretation: a rapid and very effective use of technology to gather data & intelligence for delivery of a quality product to wildfire incident managers.*

 I've been on a heck of a run, doing Infrared Interpreter assignments this month - 14 days...well, make that **nights**.
 Most days average around 16 hours long..so bear with my wackiness, I'll try to catch-up on some sleep!
 [IRIN](http://www.nationalfiretraining.net/catalog/detail/code/S443) is a position within the Incident Command System (ICS) for wildfire incidents.
 I was exposed to it as a [GIS Specialist for Incident Management](http://www.nationalfiretraining.net/catalog/detail/code/S341) (GISS) and attracted to how it combines rapid intelligence and mapping - and all their surrounding associated technologies.